Piccadilly Theatre and Arcade: History

-The Piccadilly Theatre, was one of a number of theatres and cinemas constructed in Perth and its suburbs during the Inter-war period.
+The Piccadilly Theatre is one of a number of theatres and cinemas constructed in Perth and its suburbs during the Inter-war period.
 Originally constructed in the Inter-war Functionalist style, the Piccadilly represented the desire for enjoyment and entertainment displayed by Western Australians towards the end of the Depression.
 At the time of its construction, the place was fitted out with the most modern features and was the first cinema in Western Australia to be air conditioned.

 The site was acquired by Claude Albo de Bernales's Australian Machinery and Investment Company Ltd in 1935.
-Bernales after completing the construction of London Court in July 1937 turned his attention to his property between Hay and Murray Streets.
+Bernales, after completing the construction of London Court in July 1937, turned his attention to his property between Hay and Murray Streets.
 He set up Piccadilly Arcade Pty Ltd and engaged architects Alfred Baxter Cox and Leighton to design a theatre and shopping arcade for the site.
 The construction of Piccadilly Theatre and Arcade utilised part of the existing buildings on the site, with the construction contract going to a local firm, General Construction Company.
-Piccadilly Arcade opened in February 1938, with the theatre opening, a month later, on 10 March 1938.
-When it opened the theatre had a seating capacity of 1,100.
+Piccadilly Arcade opened in February 1938, with the theatre opening a month later, on 10 March 1938.
+When it opened, the theatre had a seating capacity of 1,100.

 The theatre and arcade feature a number of bas relief friezes of dancing girls and 'Atlas type' figures which were moulded by Perth sculptor Edward Kohler.
 Kohler was the second professionally trained sculptor to practise successfully in Western Australia.